-All labs, except those taking part in the Earth and Environmental Sciences or Chemistry Department's chemical tracking system or the Lurie Nanofabrication facility, are required to use MISP.
+All labs, except those taking part in the Chemistry Department's chemical tracking system or the Lurie Nanofabrication facility, are required to use MISP.
 Chemical lists already in Excel, Access, or other systems can be uploaded into MISP by contacting EHS.
 After a list has been uploaded, MISP should be used exclusively for chemical inventory maintenance and report generation.